 To contextualize DT, it is essential to differentiate it from related concepts such as digitization and digitalization.
 The terms digitization, digitalization, and digital transformation are often used interchangeably, but they represent distinct concepts in the digital evolution of businesses (Bockshecker et al., 2018; Mutlu et al., 2022; Verhoef et al., 2021).
 Digitization refers to the conversion of analog information into digital format (Gobble, 2018).
 Digitalization is a broader process that leverages digital technologies to transform business processes and models (Bockshecker et al., 2018).
 According to Verhoef et al., while digitization focuses on data conversion, digitalization emphasizes the integration of digital technologies into organizational workflows (Verhoef et al., 2021).
 Digital transformation is the most comprehensive concept that encompasses the business, organizational, and cultural changes driven by digital technologies.
-According to Verhoef et al., 2021).
+According to Verhoef et al., the three stages to achieve DT include digitization, digitalization, and DT (Verhoef et al., 2021).